 The Solid Waste Authority of Central Ohio provides for the disposal of solid waste and composting of yard waste generated within the township.
 Local Waste Services contracts Rumpke of Ohio, Inc. for their recycling facilities.
 If you need to arrange for trash and recyclables collection with Local Waste Services, call (614) 409-9375.

 Place your waste materials in sealed garbage or paper bags (strong enough to securely hold the contents), or plastic or metal cans.
 Closed cardboard boxes are acceptable for bulky or loose materials; however, Local Waste Services is not able to collect overloaded or wet boxes.
 To ensure driver safety, no container should weigh more than 50 pounds.
 Local Waste Services have 95-gallon waste containers available to rent.
 Contact LWS directly at (614) 409-9375.

 Have materials out by 7:00 am on your scheduled pick-up day.

-- Please place materials in bags or containers – do not exceed 50 pounds containers or bundles
+- Please place materials in bags or containers – do not exceed 50 pounds in containers or bundles

-- Bulk items and additional material will be collected at the same time as all other items
+- Bulk items and additional materials will be collected at the same time as all other items

 - Brush must be tied in bundles at 4 feet or less in length by 2 feet or less in diameter